-- Sad, low, tearful, guilty, lonely, despairing, overwhelmed or numb - Fed up and irritable, and snap at those closest to you - Tired all the time - Preoccupied and find it hard to enjoy things - Restless and unable to settle to anything - Hopeless about the future
+- Sad, low, weepy, guilty, despairing, overwhelmed or numb. - Fed up and irritable, and snap at those closest to you - Lonely, even when you are with other people - Particularly low in the morning - Tired all the time - Preoccupied and find it hard to enjoy things - Hopeless about the future.